 USA.gov - Searches U.S. Federal & State Government web sites.

-Dogpile Advanced Web Search - Provides results from Google, Yahoo, msn, and Ask.
+Dogpile Advanced Web Search - Provides results from Google and Yahoo.

 |Search Engines - Evaluative/Human-Powered Type